TheRenegadeCoder/sample-programs-website/docs/projects/dijkstra/f-sharp/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Dijkstra](https://sampleprograms.io/projects/dijkstra) in [F#](https://sampleprograms.io/languages/f-sharp)!
+Welcome to the [Dijkstra](https://sampleprograms.io/projects/dijkstra) in [F#](https://sampleprograms.io/languages/f-sharp) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution